MicrosoftDocs/cloud-adoption-framework/docs/manage/monitor/index.md

 Stakeholders often desire SaaS-based monitoring and management tools for cloud solutions.
 Understanding available services is crucial to achieving end-to-end visibility, cost reduction, and less focus on traditional IT operations tools.

-This guide aims to provide a reference for enterprise IT managers, decision-makers, architects, and developers to comprehend the following:
+This cloud monitoring guide helps you to:

-- Monitoring platforms for Azure, including overviews and comparison of their capabilities.
+- Understand the monitoring platforms for Azure, including overviews and comparison of their capabilities.
-- The best-fit solution for monitoring hybrid, private, and Azure native workloads.
+- Find the best solution for monitoring hybrid, private, and Azure native workloads.
-- The recommended end-to-end monitoring approach for both infrastructure and applications.
-This approach includes deployable solutions for migrating these typical workloads to Azure.
+- Grasp the recommended end-to-end monitoring approach for both infrastructure and applications.

-This guide isn't a how-to article for using or configuring individual Azure services and solutions, but it does reference those sources when they're applicable or available.
-After you've read it, you'll understand how to successfully operate a workload by following best practices and patterns.
+The articles in this guide aren't how-to articles for individual Azure services and solutions.
+Instead, it references those sources when applicable.

-Review the [monitoring platforms overview](./platform-overview.md) page to learn how Azure Monitor and System Center Operations Manager work and how they compare.

 ## Audience

-This guide is useful primarily for enterprise administrators, IT operations, IT security and compliance, application architects, workload development owners, and workload operations owners.
+This guide aims to provide a reference for enterprise decision-makers, IT managers and administrators, IT operations, IT security and compliance, application architects, workload development owners, and developers.

 ## Products and services